If you are a woman and have traveled different places, how many times you would have grimaced at the very thought of using a public toilet.

 From Day 1 we invested in technology, but it had evolved continuously over the last 3 years due to various issues.
 Currently, we are developing IoT (Internet of Things) in our toilet, which is amazing.
 This was tested in December 2019 and was supposed to launch in May 2020, but due to Corona, there will be a delay.

-The technology gives complete real-time access to public toilet health and helping greatly.
+The technology gives complete real-time access to public toilet health and helps greatly.

 - There is an emergency button, which can raise the alarm in the outlet and also alert the central control room